Classical and new plumbed homology spheres bounding contractible manifolds and homology balls: Plumbings, Slice and Ribbon Knots, and Contractible Manifolds

-A knot $K$ in $S^3$ is called \emph{smoothly slice} if $K$ bounds a smoothly properly embedded disk in the $4$-ball $B^4$.
-The characteristic examples of smoothly slice knots are the unknot, the stevedore knot, and the square knot.

-The following folklore lemma\footnote{See \cite[Lemma 3.1]{N80}, \cite[Lemma 4.1]{T01}, and \cite[Lemma 3.1]{S20}.} plays a key role in our proofs.
-It relates the smoothly slice knots to the homology spheres bounding contractible manifolds via consecutive surgeries as we mentioned in the introduction.
+Independently in the early 1960s, Mazur \cite{M61} and Po\'enaru \cite{P60} provided the first constructions of contractible $4$-manifolds with non-trivial homology $3$-sphere boundaries (i.e. they are not diffeomorphic to the $3$-sphere $S^3$).

+A \emph{Mazur manifold} is a contractible $4$-manifold built with one $0$-handle $B^4$, one $1$-handle $B^1 \times B^3$, and one $2$-handle $B^2 \times B^2$, and the algebraic intersection number of $1$- and $2$-handle is $1$ up to sign.
+Thus, a Mazur manifold has the simplest handlebody description for a contractible $4$-manifold other than $B^4$, i.e., a single $0$-handle.
+Note that the union of a $0$-handle and a $1$-handle results in $S^1 \times B^3$.
+We can think the latter manifold as the unknotted disk exterior of $B^4$, i.e., $B^4 \setminus \nu(D_U)$ where $U$ is the unknot in $S^3$.

+We can reinterpret Mazur's original construction using ribbon knots.
+If a knot in $S^3$ bounds a smoothly properly embedded disk in $B^4$, then this knot and the corresponding disk are called \emph{a slice knot} and \emph{a slice disk}, respectively.
+Using Morse theory, we can isotope any slice disk such that their level sets with respect to the radial function on $B^4$ are links, except in the case of singularities.
+Moreover, we have three types of singularities, namely minima, saddles, and maxima, corresponding to $0$-, $1$-, and $2$-handles of $2$-dimensional slice disks.

+If a slice disk does not contain $2$-handles, then we call it a \emph{ribbon disk}, and the corresponding knot is said to be a \emph{ribbon knot}.
+We call the minimum number of $1$-handles for a ribbon disk the \emph{fusion number}.
+Since the Euler characteristic of a disk is $1$, the fusion number completely determines the number of $0$-handles for ribbon disks, which is equal to the fusion number plus $1$.
+The basic examples of ribbon knots are the stevedore knot and the square knot (i.e. connected sum of the left- and right-handed trefoils).

+Now, we can change the role of the unknot in Mazur's construction with any ribbon knot to construct new manifolds.
+We attach a single $2$-handle to a ribbon disk exterior to obtain a \emph{Po\'enaru type homology ball}.
+Therefore, a Po\'enaru manifold is a natural generalization of a Mazur manifold.

-\begin{lemma} Let $Y$ be the $3$-manifold obtained by $0$-surgery on a smoothly slice knot in $S^3$.
-Then any homology sphere obtained by an integral surgery on a knot in $Y$ bounds a contractible manifold. \end{lemma}
+\begin{lemma} Let $Y$ be the $3$-manifold obtained by $0$-surgery on a ribbon knot in $S^3$ of fusion number $n \geq 1$.
+Then any homology sphere obtained by an integral surgery on a knot in $Y$ bounds a Po\'enaru type homology ball with one $0$-handle, $n+1$ $1$-handles, and $n+1$ $2$-handles.
+Moreover, if the initial ribbon knot is the unknot, then the resulting homology sphere bounds a Mazur type contractible manifold with one $0$-handle, one $1$-handle, and one $2$-handle. \end{lemma}